nicolashery/mac-dev-setup/README.md

     "theme": "Soda Dark.sublime-theme",
     "soda_classic_tabs": true

-Restart Sublime Text for all changes to take affect (Note: on the Mac, closing all windows doesn't close the application, you need to hit **Cmd+Q**).
+Restart Sublime Text for all changes to take effect (Note: on the Mac, closing all windows doesn't close the application, you need to hit **Cmd+Q**).

 The Soda Theme page also offers some [extra color schemes](https://github.com/buymeasoda/soda-theme#syntax-highlighting-colour-schemes) you can download and try.
 But to be consistent with my terminal, I like to use the **Solarized** Color Scheme, which already ships with Sublime Text.
 To use it, just go to **Sublime Text 2 > Preferences > Color Scheme > Solarized (Dark)**.
 Again, this is really according to personal flavors, so pick what you want.